-- \$800 in aggregate revolving unsecured credit facilities: (i) \$700 committed facility with four banks maturing October 5, 2022; and (ii) \$100 uncommitted facility with a bank which is callable by the bank.
-The committed facility is also used to support outstanding commitments under the CP program by way of same day prime rate advances. - Issuance of senior unsecured debentures with various maturity dates under established trust indentures.
+- \$900 in aggregate revolving unsecured credit facilities comprising: (i) \$700 committed revolving facility with four banks maturing August 31, 2026 ("Revolving Facility"); (ii) \$100 uncommitted facility with a bank which is callable by the bank; and (iii) an additional credit facility to support Letters of Credit of up to \$100. - The committed facility is also used to support outstanding commitments under the CP program by way of same day market rate advances. - Issuance of senior unsecured debentures with various maturity dates under established Trust Indentures.